Accredited, Online ACLS Training in Kentucky

 All dentists and dental hygienists are required to complete 30 hours of continuing education every two years.

 Section 10.
-Requirements for Renewal of a Dental License. (c) Maintain with no more than a thirty (30) day lapse CPR certification that meets or exceeds the guidelines set forth by the American Heart Association unless a hardship waiver is submitted to and subsequently approved by the board;
+Requirements for renewal of a dental license. (c) Maintain with no more than a thirty (30) day lapse CPR certification that meets or exceeds the guidelines set forth by the American Heart Association unless a hardship waiver is submitted to and subsequently approved by the board;

 Verification Link